 The Board is delighted that the Government of Zambia has improved its ability to monitor production data.
 The improvement in coordination between government agencies and companies is an important step to improving the accuracy of production statistics and related mineral royalty calculations.
-The Board commends Zambia EITI for more systematic follow-up on findings and recommendations from EITI reporting to drive broader reforms in extractives governance.
+The Board commends Zambia EITI for more systematic follow-up on findings and recommendations from EITI reporting to drive broader reforms in extractives governance, while encouraging.
+Zambia to further enhance the documentation of its follow-up on EITI recommendations.